ton-org/sandbox/README.md

 ## Writing tests

-This package also registers a custom `jest` and `chai` matcher for transactions returned from a blockchain emulation.
+You can install additional `@ton-community/jest-matchers` (with `.toHaveTransaction` matcher) or `@ton-community/chai-matchers` (with `.transaction` or `.to.have.transaction` matcher) to add additional helpers for ease of testing.
+Don't forget to import them in your unit test files though!

 Here is an excerpt of how it's used in the NFT collection example mentioned above:
 ```typescript
 const buyResult = await buyer.send({
     to: sale.address,